-best personalised gifts for horse owners
+Lifestyle scene representing best personalised gifts for horse owners

-Best personalised gifts for horse owners
+Best personalised gifts for horse owners.

 Below are gift ideas for horse lovers ranked by how often we see horse owners actually display them after the unboxing.
 Every piece is personalised with the horse's name; the framed portrait canvas captures the specific horse's likeness from a photo.
 Looking for occasion-specific picks?
 See <a href="/gifts/birthday/">birthday gifts for horse owners</a>, <a href="/gifts/christmas/">equestrian Christmas gifts</a>, or <a href="/gifts/retirement/">retirement gifts</a>.
+For the hardest brief of all, read <a href="/blog/what-to-get-a-horse-owner-who-has-everything/">what to get a horse owner who has everything</a>.

-1. Horse Portrait Canvas
+Horse Portrait Canvas

 Best single gift you can give a horse owner.
 Generated from a photo, printed on canvas, framed in slim wood — black, dark, or natural.
 Lives on a wall for years, not in a drawer.

-See the horse portrait canvas →
+See the horse portrait canvas

-2. Horse Name Print
+Horse Name Print

-A4 (£21.99) or A3 (£29.99) editorial typography print on coated silk paper.
+A4 (£24.99) or A3 (£32.99) editorial typography print on coated silk paper.
 Frameable; the most-given single gift in this catalogue.
 Fits a tack-room or kitchen.

-See the horse name print →
+See the horse name print

-3. Horse Name Mug
+Horse Name Mug

 Daily-use yard tea mug.
 Wraparound print, 11oz ceramic, dishwasher and microwave safe.
 The mug they'll actually pick up every morning.

-See the horse name mug →
+See the horse name mug

-4. Horse Name Tote Bag
+Horse Name Tote Bag

 Heavy 8oz black cotton tote.
 Shavings runs, vet visits, tack-shop trips.
 The yard-life kit they'll use weekly.

-See the horse name tote bag →
+See the horse name tote bag

-5. Horse Name T-Shirt
+Horse Name T-Shirt

 White unisex crewneck cotton tee, sizes S–2XL.
 Show-day or hacking layer.
 Editorial chest print rather than novelty graphic.

-See the horse name t-shirt →
+See the horse name t-shirt

-6. Horse Name Phone Case
+Horse Name Phone Case

 Tough white iPhone 11 case.
 Daily carry that puts the horse's name in their hand twenty times a day.

-See the horse name phone case →
+See the horse name phone case

 What horse owners actually want from a gift